Top partners tackling vector dark matter: Effective Lagrangian

 \ee

-\nt with the couplings $y_{q(u)\psi}$ and $\tilde{y}_{q(u)\psi}$ controlling the scalar-fermion interactions, and responsible for the decays of $\eta$ into the pure SM final states and single-double partner final modes.
+\nt with $y_{q(u)\psi}$ and $\tilde{y}_{q(u)\psi}$ controlling the scalar-fermion interactions.
+These couplings are responsible for the fermionic decays of $\eta$ into the pure SM final states, giving rise also to decay channels with a single or double partner field.
 For the ${\bf 14}$-plets models we have similar Lagrangians \be

 \ee